 Don’t even think about establishing a P2P connection via TapVPN.

-Not only will your data be shared with third parties around the world, the VPN sets out a wide variety of illegal activities that will result in your connection being terminated (or worse).
+Not only will your data be shared with third parties around the world, but the VPN also sets out a wide variety of illegal activities that will result in your connection being terminated (or worse).
 Torrent downloads are almost certainly included.
 And, in any case, the speeds delivered by this VPN aren’t strong enough for most streams, let alone secure torrenting.

 Online censorship in China and elsewhere